magento/magento2-page-builder/docs/how-to/how-to-develop-new-content-type.md

 <!-- {% raw %} -->

-Out of the box, Page Builder comes with several content types (controls) that you can drag onto the stage to build your storefront pages, as shown here:
+Out of the box, Page Builder comes with several content types (controls) that you can drag onto the stage to build your storefront pages, as shown below.
+In this topic, you will learn how to create your own content types for use within Page Builder.

 ![Page Builder Content Types](../images/panel-horizontal.png)

-This topic describes how to develop and add your own content types for use within Page Builder as outlined here and detailed after.
+## Prerequisites

+Content types are implemented as modules.
+Therefore, this topic assumes have already created a basic Magento module structure in which to add your content type files. **[Add a link to devdocs module topic]**

+## Overview

+The steps for creating a Page Builder content type are briefly illustrated and outlined here.
+The remainder of this topic describes these steps in detail.

 ![Creating Custom Content Types](../images/content-type-overview.png)

-## Prerequisites

-- Registered module
+1. Add a configuration:
+2. Add templates:
+3. Add components:
+4. Add forms:
+5. Add layouts:
+6. Add styles and icons:
+7. Add a frontend widget:

 ## Step 1: Create Content Type configuration

-The configuration for a content type

-Adding new content type starts with [configuration](content-type-configuration.md).
+Adding a new content type starts with [configuration](content-type-configuration.md).

 To add configuration for a new content type, create a file under the following location `Vendor\ModuleName\view\adminhtml\pagebuilder\content_type\simple.xml` with the following content: